qdm12/ddns-updater/README.md

 }
 ```

-The following parameters are to be added in *config.json*
+The following parameters are to be added:

 For all record update configuration, you have to specify the DNS provider with `"provider"` which can be `"godaddy"`, `"namecheap"`, `"duckdns"`, `"dreamhost"`, `"cloudflare"`, `"noip"`, `"dnspod"` or `"ddnss"`.
 You can optionnally add the parameters: